 “Is the pope Catholic?”
 I said, turning toward the sound of his voice.

 I had no idea.
 I couldn’t see anything other than a faint V-shaped silhouette of the canyon walls and stars sparkling overhead.
 I turned on my headlamp.

 “Where’s my shoe?”
 I spotted my left Croc on the food box beside me, but not my right.
 “I think that was my shoe.”

-“That shoe is gone,” Josh said, handing me a cold one.
+“Oh, that shoe is gone,” Josh said, handing me a cold one.